ChesterBaltazar/ChesterBaltazar/README.md

   <a href="https://www.linkedin.com/in/chester-jeffrey-baltazar-692b98268" target="_blank">
     <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn">
   </a>
   <a href="https://www.youtube.com/@Chester.005" target="_blank">
     <img src="https://img.shields.io/badge/YouTube-red?style=for-the-badge&logo=youtube&logoColor=white" alt="YouTube">
   </a>
   <a href="https://profile.hackthebox.com/" target="_blank">
     <img src="https://img.shields.io/badge/-HackTheBox-%239FEF00?style=for-the-badge&logo=hackthebox&logoColor=white" alt="HackTheBox">
   </a>
   <a href="https://tryhackme.com/p/MrBotPH" target="_blank">
     <img src="https://img.shields.io/badge/-TryHackMe-%23212C42?style=for-the-badge&logo=tryhackme&logoColor=white" alt="tryHackMe">
   </a>
   <a href="https://learn.cylabacademy.org/account" target="_blank">
     <img src="https://img.shields.io/badge/PicoCTF-820A00?style=for-the-badge&logoColor=white" alt="PicoCTF">
   </a>
 </p>

 ### About Me
 I am a security enthusiast with a passion and drive for exploring systems, finding vulnerabilities and understanding how things break so I can help make them stronger.
 I enjoy participating in CTFs, reading security articles, watching walkthroughs and practicing on platforms like TryHackMe and HackTheBox.
 I also like to help people with problems and pass on what I know in the areas that interest me.
-If you want to get to know me and my work better, take a look at my portfolio <a href="#">->here</a>.
+If you want to get to know me and my work better, take a look at my portfolio [-> here](#).

 ### Programming/Scripting Languages, Frameworks, Tools, and Technologies
 These are the tools, frameworks, techniques and technologies I have used in my cybersecurity projects and hands on practice.
 I am always looking to explore new concepts that I have not yet mastered and apply them in real scenarios through labs, CTFs or personal projects.
 I want to understand systems at all levels, from hardware and operating systems to networks and application code, because real security insight comes from knowing how things really work.
 As I said before, I enjoy reading from a variety of sources so that I can continue to learn and discover things that are useful and pertinent to my development in this area.